PaoloMazzon/Astro/docs/classes/Hitbox.md

 Creates a new rectangular hitbox.
 This type has its origin at the top left corner (for bounding box and collision checks).

+### new_polygon
+`construct new_polygon(vertices)`

+Parameters
+ + `vertices -> List` List of vertices for the polygon hitbox in the form `[[x, y], [x, y], ...]`.

+Creates a new polygonal hitbox.
+The origin is at (0,0) relative to your vertex list.
+The polygon must be convex and the vertex list does not need to connect, the first vertex is implied to be connected to the last.
+The vertex list is stored locally in case the user calls [vertices](#vertices)

+{: .note }
+Vertical lines are treated as if they have a slope of 0.1.
+For all intents and purposes this is unnoticable, but if you are doing something really up close with a high need for resolution you may notice this limitation.

 ### collision
 `collision(x1, y1, x2, y2, hitbox2)`